uxlyne/auric/README.md

 Auric Emotional Awareness

 # About
-The Auric Project offers an interactive UI model demonstrating how emotions might visually alter human auras.
-This educational tool allows users to input text and adjust visual aura parameters such as brightness, saturation, and color to see potential emotional effects.
-Note that this model is for visualization purposes only and does not perform real emotional analysis.
+The Auric Project provides a conceptual UI that illustrates how emotions could hypothetically affect visual representations, modeled as 'auras'.
+Users can input text and adjust parameters like brightness, saturation, and color, exploring how these changes might correspond to emotional expressions.
+This interface is a visual tool for demonstration purposes only.

 # Getting Started with Create React App